ErrorTzy/writings/notes/Phil_of_Sci/Note.md

 Also, we know that ""All Fs are Gs" is equivalent to "All non-Gs are non-Fs "

+#### Hempel's Ravens Paradox:

-**Hempel's Ravens Paradox**: Consider the hypothesis "All ravens are black."
+Consider the hypothesis "All ravens are black."
 We have "All things that are not black are not ravens."
 According to Nicod's criterion, a white shirt confirms "All ravens are black."

 Answer: A white shirt does confirms it in that it rules out a possibility to falsify the hypothesis.

-Tentative: confirmation depends on how much samples have you tested
+**Tentative solution**: confirmation depends on how much samples in the total set have you tested

-Problem: We are very certain that cooper is conducted, but how many copper have we tested in the universe?
+Problem 1: We are very certain that cooper is conducted, but how many copper have we tested in the universe?

-Hempel's solution: accept the conclusion in only some occasion.

-Confirmation only occurs when hypothesis hold up to *epistemic risk.* A white shirt is not an evidence in the context where the hypothesis is not a risk; But if you don't know it is a shirt and it flew over you and you thought it might be a raven, then it would threat the hypothesis that "all ravens are black".
+**Hempel's solution**: Confirmation is context-sensitive.
+Confirmation only occurs in the context in which hypothesis hold up to *epistemic risk.* A white shirt is not an evidence in the context where the hypothesis is not a risk; But if you don't know it is a shirt and it flew over you and you thought it might be a raven, then it would threat the hypothesis that "all ravens are black".
 In this case, since the hypothesis is at risk, this count as a evidence.

+Problem 2: Positive instance may not confirm.

 All humans are under 11 feet tall
 You see a human that is 10.999 feet tall
 This is a positive instance, but you seems less confident, that's because we have some background knowledge about our chance of meeting a 10.999 ft tall is almost the same as 11 ft

+**Solution 3**: There is no general reason to suppose that Nicod's criterion is true.
+Whether or not F is a G confirms "All F's are G" depends on our background knowledge regarding the situation

+**Converse Converse Condition(CCC)**

+**Absolute CCC** If H entails K, and K is absolutely confirmed by E, then H is absolutely confirmed given E

+**Absolute CCC is wrong** For example: all man are mortal entails Socrates is moral; Confirming Socrates being mortal is not confirming all men are mortal.

+**Incremental CCC** If H entails K, and K is incrementally confirmed by E, then H is incrementally confirmed given E

+**Incremental CCC is wrong** in the same way absolute CCC is wrong.

+**Special Consequence Condition(SCC)**

+**Absolute SCC** If H entails K, and H is absolutely confirmed by E, then K is absolutely confirmed given E

+This is right, but...

+**Incremental SCC** If H entails K, and H is incrementally confirmed by E, then K is incrementally confirmed given E

+This is not right because more evidence for a theory does not guarantee the the increase in the prediction